1230james/maitetsu-civ3-advisors/README.md

 1. Copy the contents of `MaitetsuAdvisors/Art/SmallHeads` into the `(root folder)/Art/SmallHeads` directory of your choice.
 Overwrite if prompted.

 `(root folder)` can be the actual Civ3 root folder if you wish to replace the vanilla game files.
-Doing so would give you the Katulinian advisors across all games, regardless of the scenario or mods you are using, *except* if a scenario provides its own advisor head assets, since scenario assets override corresponding assets in the vanilla game files.
-Otherwise, it should be the root folder of the scenario you want to add the Katulinian advisors to.
+Doing so would give you the Maitetsu advisors across all games, regardless of the scenario or mods you are using, *except* if a scenario provides its own advisor head assets, since scenario assets override corresponding assets in the vanilla game files.
+Otherwise, it should be the root folder of the scenario you want to add the Maitetsu advisors to.

 *Remember to back up a copy of the files you are overwriting!*